Periodical Cicadas

 Brood V includes the species Magicicada cassini, Magicicada septendecim, and Magicicada septendecula, according to the University of Connecticut.
 They emerge once every 17 years.
 I recorded them in north-central and southeastern Ohio in May and June 2016.

 Brood XXII, also known as the Baton Rouge Brood, includes the species Magicicada tredecim, M. tredecassini and M. tredecula, according to the University of Connecticut.
 These periodical cicadas emerge once every 13 years.
 I recorded them north of St. Francisville, Louisiana in April 2014.
-They are expected to emerge again in 2027.
-See Cicada Mania for more information about this brood and cicadas in general.

 Why are They Called Pharaoh Calls?